We'll give Merkel a chance, says new German SPD leader

-BERLIN (Reuters) - The incoming leader of Germany’s Social Democrats said on Friday she was skeptical that their coalition with Chancellor Angela Merkel’s conservatives would survive but she was ready to give it a chance.
+BERLIN (Reuters) - The new co-leader of Germany’s Social Democrats said on Friday she doubted that their coalition with Chancellor Angela Merkel’s conservatives would survive but was ready to give it a chance.

 SPD members last Saturday chose two critics of the coalition to jointly lead their party after months of turmoil and dismal performances in regional and European elections.
 Many party members want to quit government and rebuild in opposition.

-“I was, and I am, skeptical about the future of this grand coalition.
-But with this resolution, we give the coalition a realistic chance of continuing - not more, not less,” new SPD co-leader Saskia Esken told delegates.
+“I was, and am, skeptical about the future of this grand coalition.
+But with this resolution, we give the coalition a realistic chance of continuing - no more, no less,” new SPD co-leader Saskia Esken told a party conference.

-At a party conference, delegates will vote on demands they will put to Merkel to stay in government, including tougher climate protection measures, an increase in the minimum wage and investment in infrastructure.
+Delegates will vote later on Friday on demands they will put to Merkel to stay in government, including tougher climate protection measures, an increase in the minimum wage and investment in infrastructure.

 The conservatives say they will not renegotiate the 2018 coalition deal but the relatively modest demands set out by the SPD’s new leaders appear to avoid a direct confrontation with Merkel’s CDU/CSU bloc.